 On Stellar, you can transform currency as you send it

 Like any payments system, Stellar allows one user to send currency to another.
-User A can send User B dollars or lumens or whatever.
+User A can send User B dollar tokens or lumens or whatever.
 But Stellar also allows a user to send one currency and have the recipient receive another.
 Essentially, you can send and exchange money in a single atomic transaction.

 Here’s how it works:

-The network searches through the decentralized exchange described above and finds the best dollars-to-pesos price for the sender.
+The network searches through the decentralized exchange described above and finds the best price for the sender.

 The network locks in the prices and amounts.